ibm-cloud-docs/discovery-data/migrate-wks.md

 -   [IBM Cloud Pak for Data]{: tag-cp4d} You can add models that were created with an instance of {{site.data.keyword.knowledgestudiofull}} that is hosted on {{site.data.keyword.icp4dfull}} or {{site.data.keyword.cloud_notm}}.

 For more information, see [Using imported ML models to find custom terms](/docs/discovery-data?topic=discovery-data-domain-ml).

+## Using a corpus as training data
+{: #migrate-wks-corpus}

+{{site.data.keyword.discoveryshort}} has an entity extractor tool that you can use to define a type system.
+The entity extractor user interface is similar to the {{site.data.keyword.knowledgestudioshort}} user interface that is used to annotate documents that you add to corpus for a machine learning model.
+However, in {{site.data.keyword.knowledgestudioshort}}, you define root-level entities only, not subtypes or relationships.

+As an alternative to importing a {{site.data.keyword.knowledgestudioshort}} model as is and applying it as an enrichment, you can also import a {{site.data.keyword.knowledgestudioshort}} corpus.
+When you add a {{site.data.keyword.knowledgestudioshort}} corpus to the {{site.data.keyword.discoveryshort}} entity extractor tool, any root-level entities from the corpus are represented as new entities in the {{site.data.keyword.discoveryshort}} entity extractor workspace.
+Entity subtypes and relations are not recognized.

+For more information, see [Importing a {{site.data.keyword.knowledgestudioshort}} corpus](/docs/discovery-data?topic=discovery-data-entity-extractor#entity-extractor-import-wks).

+Things to consider when choosing whether to import a model or import a corpus:

+-  You can continue to edit the type system when you import the corpus.
+When you import a trained model, you cannot subsequently edit it in {{site.data.keyword.discoveryshort}}.
+-  An imported model that you apply to a collection as an enrichment can find and tag entity subtype and relation information in addition to root-level entities.
+An entity extractor enrichment can find and tag root-level entities only.

 ## Retaining subtype information
 {: #migrate-wks-subtypes}